 - 1. Overall impressions of food service. - 2.
 Whether the reviewed documentation supported the review month claim for reimbursement. - 3.
-Findings that require immediate action. - 4.
-Findings that require corrective action and/or fiscal action. - 5.
-Approximate date for review report to be sent outlining the findings discussed during the exit conference. - 6.
-Technical assistance that was provided during the review of areas of noncompliance. - 7.
+Findings that require corrective action and fiscal action. - 4.
+Approximate date for review report to be sent outlining the findings discussed during the exit conference. - 5.
+Technical assistance that was provided during the review. - 6.
 Noteworthy initiatives.